2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 - `resourcegroup_name`: The name of the Resource Group that the cluster and other resources will be deployed into.
 - `global_container_registry_name`: The name of an Azure Container Registry to use for our image.
   This must be unique across all of Azure.
-  You can use the following command to check your desired name is available:
+  You can use the following [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) command to check your desired name is available:

   ```bash
   az acr check-name --name ACR_NAME --output table